AntNeedsHelp/AI-ATL-2025/README.md

 # Plum: AI-Powered Public Speaking Coaching Platform

 ## Inspiration
-Public speaking anxiety affects many people who lack access to coaching.
+Public speaking anxiety affects many different people who lack access to coaching.
 Plum uses AI to provide accessible, instant feedback for students, professionals, and anyone looking to improve presentation skills.

 ##What it does